bigladder/erin/docs/arch/adr-008-io.md

 This does help when comparing input file versions and is nice for the user.
 However, is it ERIN's job to format those entries?
 Or would we be better serving the user to just print them out faster?
+That said, it is suspected that the rounding of results and dropping of zeros is the real time sink.
+Perhaps adding a flag to elide all formatting niceties when writing doubles would be in order?

 Potential candidates for input and/or output data include: